collabnix/kubelabs/Security101/auth-intro.md

 --create-namespace --namespace devtroncd
 ```

 Exposing this is similar to exposing Keycloak.
-Either use port forwarding or edit the `devtron-service` that is inside `devtroncd` namespace same way as before.
+Either use port forwarding or edit the `devtron-service` inside the `devtroncd` namespace the same way as before.
+Once you have done that, log in to the Keycloak dashboard.

+## Creating the Devtron client

+Since Keycloak is the provider, Devtron will be the client that requests the authentication service.
+In the same way, if you had a different service that required authentication with Keycloak, that would be another client.
+For this exercise, you can use the default realm used by Keycloak, or you could create your own realm to put the clients under.